boy-jer/SalesScrapers/README.markdown

 # Nokogiri Scrape and CSV Export

-I'm using Nokogiri in Rake tasks to scrape the data.
-Then export to CSV via other Rake tasks.
+I'm using Nokogiri in Rake tasks to scrape the data, then export to CSV.

-CSV Exports are sent to tmp/[whatever].csv
+CSV Exports are sent to tmp/*.csv

 ## Wises website

 One of the best stocked [NZ business findas](http://www.wises.co.nz/) ;-)

-### Scrape
+### Scrape and Export to CSV

 Two arguments required: